Trump critic gets 1st pitch at Series game Trump to attend

 WASHINGTON (AP) — A day after President Donald Trump said he plans to attend Game 5 of the World Series, the Washington Nationals announced the ceremonial first pitch at that game will be thrown by chef José Andrés, a vocal critic of Trump.

-Andrés, a prominent local restaurant owner and humanitarian, has repeatedly opposed Trump’s immigration policies and his government’s response to Hurricane Maria in Puerto Rico.
+Andrés, a prominent local restaurant owner and humanitarian, has repeatedly opposed Trump’s immigration policies and his administration’s response to Hurricane Maria in Puerto Rico.
 He has also tangled with Trump in court.

+“The name came from the Nationals, and it seemed like a good choice,” baseball Commissioner Rob Manfred said Friday.
+“So it’s sort of a joint decision.”

 Four years ago, Andrés withdrew from plans to open a restaurant in the Trump International Hotel in Washington following Trump’s controversial comments about Mexican immigrants during the presidential campaign.